Korean Potato Salad. A creamy, hearty, savoury potato salad that is packed with egg, ham, carrots, cucumber, corn and green onions with mayo.

 If you genuinely enjoyed my recipe, please leave a 5-star review.
 I would greatly appreciate it 🙂

 *This post for my Korean egg potato salad contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 I also earn from qualifying purchases through additional affiliate programs

 Easy Korean Potato Salad

-- ½ tsp salt for cucumbers
+- ½ teaspoon salt for cucumbers

 - Slice your cucumber into quarter long vertical strips and then slice strips into wedges (see picture above).
 Spread the cucumbers on a large plate and sprinkle salt all over it to force the cucumbers to release water.
 Set aside to allow the salt to do its work for 10 minutes.